tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/04-Stu_Group_Case_Study/Resources/18_Finaeo_Case_Study.md

 ## Why This Matters

+Traditionally insurance brokers follow a manual process to do their job.
+From spreadsheets, sticky-notes, and tons of papers over the desk, convincing a prospect customer to acquire an insurance package is a complex journey that could take from weeks, to even years.

+Finaeo is aimed to simplify the workflow for brokers, carriers, and distributors by reducing the paper-work and making the whole process digital through their platform, allowing all stakeholders to reduce distribution costs and save time on each transaction, and offering to customers a personalized on-boarding experience and the best products for their needs in a fraction of the time it normally takes.

 ## Why This May be Interesting

 ## Things to Keep in Mind for a Case Study